 Compared to their previous work on the Daleks, the Cybermen and the Sontarans, the costume and make-up department gives the Silurians a pretty big overhaul with their new design, removing their third eye from the classic series.
 They wanted to give the actors a chance to be more expressive and show off a wider emotional range, while also still staying true to the lizard men’s old look and accentuating their reptilian features.
 Like in the previous episode, CGI is used sparingly in “The Hungry Earth” (mainly for laser blasts and the Silurians’ elongated tongues), so it’s always rendered well by the Mill – particularly during the wide shots of the beautiful flora and fauna that’s growing around the Silurians’ city.
 Since this story is another major turning point in Series 5, Murray Gold’s score incorporates a lot of the major themes for this season, like “I Am The Doctor“, “The Majestic Tale“, “Amy In The TARDIS“, “Amy’s Theme“, and “The Patient Centurion“, while also introducing a sinister new theme for the Silurian race that’s used extensively throughout the two episodes, to symbolize their strength.

-“The Hungry Earth” is a much more slow-paced episode than Chris Chibnall’s first story, “42”, but it lives up to the same standard of quality that he set in that episode, giving us a classic Doctor Who adventure filled with frights, betrayal, peace triumphing over war, and a few surprisingly graphic murders.
+“The Hungry Earth / Cold Blood” is a much more slow-paced story than Chris Chibnall’s first episode, “42”, but it is a strong two-parter and a classic Doctor Who adventure that’s filled with frights, betrayal, peace efforts triumphing over war, and a few surprisingly graphic murders along the way.

 * This depiction of the near future turned out to be very inaccurate, for reasons that Chris Chibnall could not have predicted.
 If this story was really set in the year 2020, the Silurians wouldn’t be the only ones wearing masks.